jhamPac/cardano-stake-pool-guide/README.md

 * during the libsodium build step
   * run the configure bash script with the following argument: ./configure --disable-dependency-tracking
 * correctly set the LD_LIBRARY_PATH, the guide has it set incorrectly: export LD_LIBRARY_PATH=$(llvm-config --libdir):$LD_LIBRARY_PATH
+* the cli and node executable locations are different on the raspberry pie 🥧 vs the guide. during the copy step the executables can be found below:
+  * ~/path/to/sourcecode/dist-newstyle/build/aarch64-linux/ghc-8.10.4/cardano-cli-1.27.0/x/cardano-cli/build/cardano-cli
+  * ~/path/to/sourcecode/dist-newstyle/build/aarch64-linux/ghc-8.10.4/cardano-node-1.27.0/x/cardano-node/build/cardano-node

-## Harden Ubuntu on both raspberry pies 🥮
+## Harden Ubuntu on both raspberry pies 🥧
 * follow most of the guide
 * add the swap file step if necessary: https://cardano-node-installation.stakepool247.eu/adding-swap-virtual-memory